10 Kids' Traditional Party Games

 Another messy challenge is the doughnut eating game where children have to eat a suspended doughnut without using their hands or licking their lips!
 You can hang a doughnut for each child by creating washing line out of string.
-The child who uses their hands or licks their lips is out of the game.
+Children who use their hands or licks their lips are out of the game.
 This game also works well with apples, or for more apple-related fun, get the party-goers bobbing for them.
 Fill a large bowl bucket with cold water and place enough apples for each player.
 Children can then either bob for the apples together or individually, but the player to get the apple first or quickest is the winner.
 This one is a classic for Halloween parties.

 6. Pass the Parcel

-An all time favourite party game that is a must and best for ages 3 +.
+An all-time favourite party game that is best for ages 3+.
 You can prepare the parcel beforehand and ensure the present is wrapped in many layers, each layer with a sweetie attached.
-Sit all the children in a circle and when the music starts they pass it around until the music stops.
+Sit all the children in a circle and when the music starts they pass it around until it stops.
 Whoever is holding the parcel at this point must tear open a layer and the music begins again.
 This continues until the last layer covering the prize is removed by the winning child.
 For a wide range of prizes, check out our selection of party favours: a sea creature excavation kit, mermaid bath fizzer or ‘learn to stitch’ set would all be excellent choices.

 7. Tray Memory Game

-This is a quieter game and will also get the party guests to think!
-All you need is a tray filled with weird and wonderful objects you find around your house along with some pen and paper for each child.
-Once the children are sitting around a table ready with pen and paper, place the tray with objects in the centre of the table and give them 1 minute to try and memorise what’s on the tray.
-Once the time is up, remove the tray and each child has to write down as many objects as they can remember from the tray.
+This is a chilled game that requires players to get their thinking caps on.
+All you need is a tray filled with weird and wonderful objects from around your house, along with a pen and paper for each child.
+Once the children are ready, place the tray with objects in the centre of the table and give them one minute to try and memorise what’s on the tray.
+Once the time is up, remove the tray and each child has to write down as many objects as they can remember.
 The child who remembers the most number of correct objects is the winner.

 8. Musical Statues, Bumps & Chairs

-To play these games, you need a fun CD, as children will love dancing to their favourite songs.
-For musical statues, get the children to dance about and when the music stops they have to keep as still as possible.
-The one that moves the most is out and keep playing until you have a winner.
-Musical bumps is a similar game but instead of standing still, players have to sit down.
+To play these games, just fire up a playlist of classic kids' party tunes and get stuck in.
+For Musical Statues, get the children to dance about and when the music stops they have to keep as still as possible.
+The one that moves the most is out.
+Repeat the process until you have a winner.
+Musical Bumps is a similar game but instead of standing still, players have to sit down when the music stops.
 The last person to sit down is out.
-If you have enough room, musical chairs is another fun game where players have to dance about until the music stops, at which point they have to find the nearest chair to sit on.
+If you have enough room, Musical Chairs is another fun game in which players have to dance about until the music stops, at which point they have to find the nearest chair to sit on.
 Make sure there is always one less chair than the amount of players, so one person is left without one.
 That person is knocked out and a chair is removed at the end of every round until there's only one boy or girl standing.

 9. Simon Says

 A perfect game for younger children.
-Firstly, choose a leader (this can be yourself or another adult) to act as ‘Simon’ who will call out a series of commands that the children have to follow such as ‘Simon say’s put your hands in the air’.
+Firstly, choose a leader (this can be yourself or another adult) to act as ‘Simon’ who will call out a series of commands that the children have to follow such as ‘Simon says put your hands in the air’.
 The children must do any commandment that begins with ‘Simon says . . .’
-However the leader will put in some trick commands without beginning with ‘Simon says’ such as ‘turn around’ and the children who do this task by mistake are out.
+However, the leader will put in some trick commands that don't begin with ‘Simon says’, such as: ‘Turn around’, and the children who do these moves by mistake are out.
 Adapt the game according to your party theme by making it Tinkerbell Says for a fairy party, Black Beard Says for a pirate party, Peppa Says for a Peppa Pig party, and so on.

 10. Sleeping Lions

-After lots of activity this is a great game to quieten things down.
-Choose a large open room and get all the children to lie down and pretend to be sleepy lions.
-If you are doing a particular theme you can get them to pretend to be fairies, pirates, dinosaurs or whatever fits.
+After a full on party, this is a great game to quieten things down.
+Choose a large open room and get all the children to lie down and pretend to be sleeping lions.
+If you are doing a particular theme, get them to pretend to be fairies, pirates, dinosaurs or whatever fits.
 Explain that whoever moves after the game begins will be out.
 During this time you can walk around the room, talking to them and trying to make them laugh.
 Each child who is out can help you try and make the others laugh.
 The last person left sleeping is the winner.